 These empanadas may have been inspired by the British Cornish pasty, as they are filled with a hearty mixture of sausage and potatoes.
 They have plenty of South American flavor, however, from the spicy chorizo sausage and cumin-seasoned onions and potatoes.
-The filling is easy to make and can be prepared a day ahead and refrigerated until ready to use, along with the empanada dough.
+The filling is easy to make and can be prepared a day ahead then refrigerated until ready to use, along with the empanada dough.

 Empanadas can be reheated in the oven or microwave, though they are good at room temperature as well.
 They are the perfect portable meal - great for lunch boxes or snacks.

 - 2-3 large potatoes (peeled and cut into 1/2 inch cubes)